-- Data Collection.
+- Collect Data.
 Drones can collect high-resolution images and videos, topographical maps, and georeferencing data (longitude, latitude, altitude).
-This information can be used to assess the value of property or assets, inform risk assessments, or assess damage after a national disaster or other event. - Monitoring.
-Drones can monitor property or assets and provide valuable information.
-This information can be used to evaluate the condition of property or assets in real time, such as after a natural disaster.
-Drone monitoring also can be used for security purposes and for fraud prevention. - Information Verification.
-Drones could be used to verify information, such as the the location, condition, or characteristics of property or assets. - Customer Service.
+This information can be used to assess the value of property or assets, inform risk assessments, or assess damage after a national disaster or other event. - Monitor.
+Drones can surveil property or assets and transmit images, video, and audio in real time.
+By doing so, drones can monitor properties and assets for security and fraud prevention purposes or provide live feeds of the condition of property and assets. - Information Verification.
+Drones could be used to verify information, such as the identity and location of loan applicants in remote areas or the location, condition, or characteristics of property or assets. - Customer Service.
 Drones may be used to provide customer service, such as by delivering documents or facilitating remote meetings. - Inventory.
 Drones may be used to scan items for counting inventory in warehouses.